toddaustin07/rpi-st-device/README.md

 Two Ways to Proceed
 -------------------
-1) Use a fully-automated bash script to quickly get up and running
+1) Use a fully-automated bash script to quickly get up and running ('mastersetup')
 2) Follow step-by-step MANUAL configuration guide

 For either option, start here ==> http://toddaustin07.github.io

 Work in progress
 ----------------
-- Beta test volunteers
+- Beta testing
-- GUI-based device application examples
-- SmartThings API wrapper for devices written in Python (currently only C language is supported)